zilahir/petstore/README.md

 ## Client

 The client is bootsrapped with `create-react-app`.
-The clinet is using the following project structure:
+The client is using the following project structure:

 ### Structure